Ted and Hope Williams: Embracing Change, Starting a Family

 Ted explains that his physical limitations don’t prevent him from being an attentive, supportive partner.
 While there is no magic answer, Ted does his best to be there when Hope needs him.

-“[I try] to help out in areas where I can, like ordering food when [Hope doesn’t] feel like cooking because she’s tired or doing little things like that,” Ted says.
+“[I try] to help out where I can.
+I’ll order food when [Hope doesn’t] feel like cooking because she’s tired.
+I’ll do little things like that that have a big impact,” Ted says.
 “Trying to be diligent on planning.
-We like to do day dates — we don’t really do night dates — because we’re, like, geriatrics even though we’re 30.”
+We like to do day dates.
+We don’t really do night dates — because we’re, like, geriatrics even though we’re 30.”

 Teaching Understanding

 Now, as Hudson becomes more conscious of the world – and people – around him, the Williams navigate explaining their unique family dynamics to a curious kid.
-They have honest conversations about their differences and teach him that diversity is something to be celebrated.
+They speak honestly about their differences and teach him to celebrate diversity .

 “[Hudson] turns five in October, and he is starting to ask those challenging questions,” Ted explains.
 “You know, ‘Why are you in a wheelchair?’
 And I could try speaking to him and telling him until he’s blue in the face, but he can’t understand.”

-While Hudson may notice his father’s wheelchair and the limitations it presents, he loves his dad unconditionally, unaffected by societal expectations of fatherhood.
-Hudson’s unwavering love assuages concerns they may have about being parents.
+While Hudson may notice his father’s wheelchair and the limitations it presents, he loves his dad unconditionally.
+Hudson’s unaffected by societal expectations of fatherhood.

 According to Ted, Hudson is beginning to understand that his parents can’t do certain activities with him, unlike other families.
-While this realization is painful, Ted emphasizes that it does not diminish Hudson’s love for him, as he will always be his father.
+However, Ted emphasizes that this does not diminish Hudson’s love for him.

-“From day one, I’ve been in a chair, and my chair has never fazed him,” Ted explains.
+“From day one, I’ve been in a chair.
+My chair has never fazed Hudson,” Ted explains.
 “I’m like his personal jungle gym wherever we go, and it makes me happy.”

 Though they understand the future has challenges, the couple remains committed to raising Hudson with love and understanding.
 They take each day as an opportunity to educate him about differences, instilling empathy and acceptance.
 Their journey reminds them that open communication can conquer obstacles and redefine being a family.